 Energy efficiency is the quickest and most affordable way to decarbonize our economy and ensure reliable and sustainable energy for everyone on the planet.
-Around 44% of the CO2 emission reductions needed to meet the Paris Agreement can come from energy efficiency, while 36% will come by a switch to renewables (IEA 2017).
-The bottom line is that without energy efficiency, the potential of renewables alone for a sustainable energy transition is insufficient.
+Around 44% of the CO2 emission reductions needed to meet the Paris Agreement can come from energy efficiency, with another 36% from a switch to renewables (IEA 2017).
+The bottom line is that without efficiency, the potential of renewables alone for a sustainable energy transition is insufficient.
 Therefore, it makes a lot of sense to go for energy efficient solutions to tackle the climate change emergency.
 This article will take you through what energy efficiency is and highlight its benefits with concrete cases.

 Energy efficiency aims at reducing the amount of energy required to provide products and services.
 It’s all about doing more with less.
 Energy efficiency is the one resource that every country possesses in abundance and therefore it is the quickest and cheapest way of addressing energy security, environmental and economic challenges.

-Increasing energy efficiency is often about small improvements, like installing energy saving components such as valves, variable speed drives or thermostats.
+Increasing energy efficiency is often about small improvements, like installing energy saving components such as valves or thermostats.
 However, energy efficiency is integral to all aspects of sustainable growth and innovation.
-To use less energy and unlock the full potential of renewable energy sources and extend their benefits, efficient technology and innovative energy storage solutions are key.
+To use less energy and unlock the full potential of renewable energy sources and extend their benefits, efficient technology and innovative storage solutions are key.

 Why is energy efficiency important?